jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-1/chapter-4.md

-+++
+---
+heading: Chapter 4
+title: "Recap of the foregoing chapters"
+weight: 10
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/tms.jpg"
-title=  "Recapitulation of the foregoing chapters" heading=  "Chapter 4 of Part 2 Section 1" description=  "We only thoroughly sympathize with Person A's gratitude to Person B if we totally go along with the motives of Person B. We must go along with Person B's feelings, before we can entirely sympathize with Person A's gratitude" date=  2015-09-27 author=  "Adam Smith" image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-2/section-1/chapter-3" linkbtext=  "Chapter 3" linkf=  "/research/smith/theory-moral-sentiments/part-2/section-1/chapter-5" linkftext=  "Chapter 5"
+description: "We only thoroughly sympathize with Person A's gratitude to Person B if we totally go along with the motives of Person B. We must go along with Person B's feelings, before we can entirely sympathize with Person A's gratitude"
-+++
+---

 18 We only thoroughly sympathize with Person A's gratitude to Person B if we totally go along with the motives of Person B. We must go along with Person B's feelings, before we can entirely sympathize with Person A's gratitude.